mlochbaum/CrinGraph/README.md

 sample response curves shown are synthesized.
 They are not real headphones and you can't listen to them.
 To reduce potential disappointment, steps have been taken to ensure that the curves are as uninviting as possible.
-Any resemblence to the exports of a large East Asian county is purely coincidental.
+Any resemblance to the exports of a large East Asian county is purely coincidental.

 ## Features